rackerlabs/design-system/_component_design/modal.md

 A user cannot click out of a confirmation modal; the user must make a choice.

-**Confirmation scenarios include actions that result in:**
+**Confirmation scenarios include actions that cause the following results:**

 - Deleting or overwriting data
-- Loss of unsaved data
+- Losing unsaved data
-- Changes that impact billing
+- Changing billing

-**Confirmation modals include:**
+**Confirmation modals include the following parts:**

 - A heading that identifies the destructive process or the action required to proceed
 - A message that clearly describes the impact of proceeding with the action